 How to convert slow cooker vs Instant Pot cooking times and how they vary.
 How long to cook meat and other dishes in your pressure cooker that you normally would cook in your crockpot + free printable cook time charts that will help you navigate thru your new world of pressure cooking.

 Calling all the cooking lovers!
-We’re here to talk about the difference and transition from slow cooker vs Instant Pot.
+We’re here to talk about the differences between a slow cooker and Instant Pot.
 With the new year, brings about new awesome appliances to try out in the kitchen.
-If you haven’t given it a try, add The Instant Pot is a must.
+If you haven’t given it a try, add This pressure cooker is a must.
 It’s like the Cadillac of cookers.
-To get started take a look at our post about how to use an Instant Pot and then we can go from there. 😉 (originally published 1/18, affiliate links present)
+To get started take a look at our post about how to use an Instant Pot and then we can go from there. 😉 (affiliate links present)